A large number of unlucky passengers are often forced to spend endless hours stranded at airports because of long delays or cancelled flights.

 - book you on an alternative flight

-Second case: If the airline does not find volunteers and you are denied boarding against your will, you are eligible for flight compensation under Regulation 261.
+- If the airline does not find volunteers and you are denied boarding against your will, you are eligible for flight compensation under EU261.

-The air carrier will still have to reimburse you or offer you re-routing, irrespective of this compensation.
+The air carrier will still have to reimburse you or offer you re-routing.

-Remember that if the alternative flight you are offered places you in a higher class, the air carrier cannot request from you any additional payment.
+If the alternative flight you are offered places you in a higher class, the airline cannot request from you any additional payment.